rsrasmu2/EdutainmentGame/README.md

 - Optional: User input is in our bitmap font -Al, Done
 - fix instructions screen so that all instructions show, -Al
 - fix background parallax on menu, -Al
+- different intro text for each person - nancy, DONE

 DESERTED TASKS:
 ---------------